manojsahukar/Project-Krypton-TechHack/README.md

 # Project-Krypton-TechHack

-It's a software implementation of Confederate Army Cipher Disk programmed using 'C'.
+It's a software implementation of 'Confederate Army Cipher Disk' programmed using 'C'.
-To know more about confederate army cipher disk visit: https://www.youtube.com/watch?v=y94Mfvr2pKI
+To know more about this cipher disk visit: https://www.youtube.com/watch?v=y94Mfvr2pKI